aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 The Weigl ProCommander4 show controller crossed my path recently, and curiosity got the better of me.

 Weigl Control makes show control equipment for professional and prosumer applications.
-This is a look at the ProCommander4's hardware — what's on the board, how the pieces fit together, and what that tells us about how it works.<!--more-->
+This is a look at the ProCommander4's hardware — what's on the board, how the pieces fit together, and what that tells us about how it works.
+Impatient readers can [skip straight to the block diagram.](/ProCommander4-Teardown/#system-architecture)<!--more-->

 ## Rear Panel